opendp/opendp/docs/source/api/user-guide/combinators/compositors.rst

 queries to be submitted interactively.
 That is, you can make submit a query, view the output, and then submit another query that uses the information gained from the prior release.
-However, this API still requires ``sequentiality``, which we’ll discuss in more detail later.
+However, this API still requires `sequentiality`, which we’ll discuss in more detail below.

 The API for interactive compositors is more verbose than in the non-interactive case because you must explicitly pass the input domain,